RagnarokResearchLab/RagLite/README.md

 If you want to follow the development more closely, check out the [roadmap](https://github.com/orgs/RagnarokResearchLab/projects/2) (includes both my documentation work and tools).
 To view the implementation status, [milestones](https://github.com/RagnarokResearchLab/RagLite/milestones) are your best bet - although they're necessarily incomplete.

+## System Requirements

+Not much to say here; hopefully it'll "just work" on most systems:

+* Recent versions of Mac OS, Linux, or Windows
+* Any graphics backend supported by WebGPU (DirectX/Metal/Vulkan)
+* CPU Architecture must be supported by the LuaJIT engine

+Note: Rendering on Mac OS may not work correctly at this time.
+Will fix later.

 ## Usage

 There isn't much to see yet, but if you want to give it a try: